 There are a number of reasons and factors that underlie test anxiety.
 Some of these factors are related to the personality of the student, some are related to the family upbringing, and others to the educational system and the school.

-- Wrong teaching methods: methods of teaching based on memorization and neglect of practical methods that help in the consolidation of information in the minds of students, and make it easy to remember during the exam.
+- Methods of teaching based on memorization and neglect of practical methods that help in the consolidation of information in the minds of students, and make it easy to remember during the exam.

 Prevention of Anxiety